Edward D. Gazzam: Political career

 In 1839 Gazzam was nominated for state senate by the "Locofoco" Democrats, losing narrowly to Thomas Williams, the Anti-Masonic Party candidate.
 In 1841 he ran again on the Democratic ticket for state senate, losing by one vote to Whig George Darsie.
 In March 1844 he was nominated in a special election for United States Representative for Pennsylvania's 21st congressional district, losing to Whig Cornelius Darragh.
-In 1848 he attended the organizing and nominating convention of the Free Soil Party in Buffalo, New York and also ran for governor of Pennsylvania on the Free Soil ticket.
+In August 1848 he attended the organizing and nominating convention of the Free Soil Party in Buffalo, New York and also ran for governor of Pennsylvania on the Free Soil ticket.
 In 1855 he ran for the state senate from Allegheny County on the Free Soil line.
 By 1856 he had become involved with the fledgling Republican Party, addressing the organizing convention in Pittsburgh in February and serving as a delegate to the national convention in Philadelphia.
 Gazzam was elected to the state senate in 1856 on the Republican ticket.

 Family

-Edward Gazzam's older sister Catherine (1799-1882) married John Bartlett Butler (1793-1870); their son John Gazzam Butler (1842-1914) had a long career developing new munitions and manufacturing techniques in the Ordance Corps.
+Edward Gazzam's older sister Catherine (1799–1882) married John Bartlett Butler (1793–1870); their son John Gazzam Butler (1842–1914) had a long career developing new munitions and manufacturing techniques in the Ordance Corps.

-Gazzam married Elizabeth Antoinette Beelen (1818-1871) in 1835.
+Gazzam married Elizabeth Antoinette Beelen (1818–1871) in 1835.
 Beelen was the granddaughter of Baron Frederick Eugene de Beelen-Bertholf, the first Austrian minister to the United States; her father Constantin Anthony Beelen had become a wealthy Pittsburgh merchant and manufacturer.
 Edward and Elizabeth Gazzam had three children, Audley William, Emma Louise, and Joseph Murphy Gazzam.
-Audley Gazzam (1836-1884) was a bankruptcy lawyer who wrote several books on the subject and served as major of the Pennsylvania 103rd Volunteer Infantry in the Civil War.
-Joseph M. Gazzam (1842-1927), a doctor and businessman, also served in the Pennsylvania state senate, from 1877 to 1880.
+Audley Gazzam (1836–1884) was a bankruptcy lawyer who wrote several books on the subject and served as major of the Pennsylvania 103rd Volunteer Infantry in the Civil War.
+Joseph M. Gazzam (1842–1927), a doctor and businessman, also served in the Pennsylvania state senate, from 1877 to 1880.

-Gazzam died on February 19, 1878 in Philadelphia and is buried in Allegheny Cemetery in Pittsburgh.
+Gazzam died on February 19, 1878, in Philadelphia and is buried in Allegheny Cemetery in Pittsburgh.